"

 An older man with greying hair and glasses in a tan jacket.

-As we already learned in this section, Chomsky was the first to explicitly model language as a rule-governed system, launching the study of Generative Grammar.
+As we already learned in this section, Chomsky was the first to explicitly model language as a rule-governed system, launching the study of generative grammar.
 Another foundational proposal by Chomsky was the idea of Universal Grammar, which is the idea that humans are genetically endowed with the capacity for language.
 We will learn more about Universal Grammar in the remainder of this chapter.

 Grammatical theory has changed a lot since 1955, but Chomsky has been a key player throughout this time.
 Most of the grammatical models that have been developed since then were either developed within a Chomskyan framework, sometimes by Chomsky himself, or in direct opposition to it.